Lakewood Construction Accident Lawyers

 In many construction accident cases, the construction company is liable for its workers’ injuries.
 However, this does not mean that you can file a personal injury suit against the company, even if its actions were obviously negligent.
 Under Washington State law, employees are typically barred from suing their employers or co-workers for workplace injuries.
 Instead, they will have to file a workers’ compensation insurance claim, either through the State Department of Labor & Industries (L&I), or through their employer’s private insurance.
 This will be your only option if your employer or co-worker caused the accident.

 However, if a third party — that is, someone who is not employed by your construction company — caused your accident, you may be able to hold them liable in a personal injury suit separate from the workers’ compensation insurance process.
 These types of cases are more common than you might think in construction accident cases, with independent contractors being brought in for a number of tasks and heavy machinery sometimes malfunctioning due to manufacturer error.
-Whatever the cause of your accident, the Lakewood, Washington construction accident lawyers of Briggs & Briggs can help you chart the best course of action for your case.
+Whatever the cause of your accident, the Lakewood, Washington construction accident lawyers of The Law Offices of Briggs & Briggs can help you chart the best course of action for your case.

 The Insurance Claims Process